The Eurocopter AS.365N Dauphin 2 is a twin-engined medium-weight transport helicopter for up to 2 crew and 13

 powered by two Textron-Lycoming LTS.101-750B-2 turboshafts, is used by the United States Coast Guard under the

 designation HH-65A Dolphin.
-The Dauphin 2 is manufactured under licence in China as the Harbin Z-9 Haitung and in
+The Dauphin II is manufactured under licence in China as the Harbin Z-9 Haitung and in

-delivered as a SA.365C-1 and registered as YR‑DFD.
-In November 1988, it was registered in Germany as D‑HAAK by
+originally delivered as a SA.365C-1 and registered as YR-DFD in Romania.
+In

-Arcus-Air Logistic GmbH, Köln/Bonn as a SA.365C-3 Dauphin 2.
-In March 2007, the D-HAAK was replaced in service as "Christoph
+Logistic GmbH, Köln/Bonn.
+In March 2007, the D-HAAK was replaced in service as "Christoph Hessen" by the AS.365N